 Tooth decay occurs when a hole (cavity) forms in your tooth.
 It can affect people of all ages and even very young children.
+Having tooth decay can affect your health and lead to other conditions.
 However, tooth decay can be prevented or treated.

 What causes tooth decay?